LoadRunner – Overlay, Correlate & Tile Graphs

-I always consider Test Analysis as most important and technical part in performance testing rather than scripting and execution.
+I always consider Test Analysis as the most important and technical part in performance testing rather than scripting and execution.
 Performance test result analysis requires your actual expertise.
-During the analysis phase, you can determine bottleneck and remediation options at an appropriate level – business, middleware, application, infrastructure, network etc. LoadRunner Analysis tool is really helpful to conduct your analysis on the test result.
-This tool converts the row test result data into a human-readable format and displays the result through tables, graphs etc. which help to detect the bottleneck.
-Such graphs enabling you to view and understand the data and analyse system performance after a test run.
-Analysing the graphs in a single and separate windows makes analysis work hectic and time-consuming.
+During the analysis phase, you can determine bottleneck and remediation options at an appropriate level – business, middleware, application, infrastructure, network etc. The LoadRunner Analysis tool is really helpful to conduct your analysis on the test result.
+This tool converts the row test result data into a human-readable format and displays the result through tables, graphs etc. which helps to detect the bottleneck.
+Such graphs enable you to view and understand the data and analyse system performance after a test run.
+Analysing the graphs in single and separate windows makes analysis work hectic and time-consuming.

 To overcome this problem the LoadRunner Analysis Tool has an option to merge the graphs.
 Using this option you can merge different graphs and draw a conclusion of the test.
 LoadRunner Analysis Tool has 3 types of merging graph options which are:

-1. Overlay
+- Overlay

-2. Correlate
+- Correlate

-3. Tile
+- Tile

 Graph merging gives more meaningful information rather than analysing the graphs separately.
 Let’s see how graphs are merged.
-Before you open the graph merging option, ensure you have at least one graph opened already, which you wish to merge.
+Before you open the graph merging option, ensure you have at least one graph opened already, that you wish to merge.
 The tool will assume you want to add another graph to the already opened graph.
 To open the merge graph window:

-• Either select the graph and right-click on it OR Go to ‘View’ in the main menu
+- Either select the graph and right-click on it OR Go to ‘View’ in the main menu

-• Click on ‘Merge Graphs…’
+- Click on ‘Merge Graphs…’

 After clicking on ‘Merge Graphs…’ a pop-up will open with a list of graphs to be merged with: